In a shutdown, nearly every nonessential function of the government closes

 Park roads that have already been cleared of snow, for example, would remain open, but new plowing could not take place.
 Park-run visitor centers would close, but privately run gift shops, restaurants and lodges may remain open, the department said.

-reported the proposal Thursday.
+The Washington Post reported the proposal Thursday.